-LIFE C470 Child Life: History, Theory, Research, and Scope (3 credit hours)
+LIFE C470 Child Life in Health Care Settings: History, Theory, Research, Scope, Methods and Professional Issues (3 credit hours)

-Note: 100 hours of hands on experience with children in a hospital setting and 100 hours of hands on experience with children in non-medical settings such as childcare or after school programs are needed to register for this course.
-Students outside of the child life specialization wishing to register for this course must first seek approval from Dr. Sharon Syc, Clinical Associate Professor.
+Note: Enrollment in this course requires 100 hours of hands on experience with children in a hospital setting and 100 hours of hands on experience with children in non-medical settings such as child care or after school programs.
+Completion of a child life practicum is strongly encouraged.
+Students outside of the child life specialization wishing to register for this course must first seek permission of MSCD with child life specialization program director.